Snowboarding: Slopestyle

 Competitors perform tricks while descending a course, moving around, over, across, up, or down terrain features.
 The course is full of obstacles including boxes, rails, jumps, jibs, or anything else the board or rider can slide across.
-Slopestyle is a judged event and winning a slopestyle contest usually comes from successfully executing the most difficult line in the terrain park while having a smooth flowing line of difficult, mistake-free tricks performed on the obstacles.
-However, overall impression and style can play factor in winning a slopestyle contest and the rider who lands the hardest tricks will not always win over the rider who lands easier tricks on more difficult paths.
+Slopestyle is a judged event and winning a Slopestyle contest usually comes from successfully executing the most difficult line in the terrain park while having a smooth flowing line of difficult, mistake-free tricks performed on the obstacles.
+However, overall impression and style can play a factor in winning a Slopestyle contest and the rider who lands the hardest tricks will not always win over the rider who lands easier tricks on more difficult paths.

 Big air

-Big air competitions are contests where riders perform tricks after launching off a man made jump built specifically for the event.
+Big air competitions are contests where riders perform tricks after launching off a man-made jump built specifically for the event.
 Competitors perform tricks in the air, aiming to attain sizable height and distance, all while securing a clean landing.
 Many competitions also require the rider to do a complex trick.
 Not all competitions call for a trick to win the gold; some intermittent competitions are based solely on height and distance of the launch of the snowboarder.
 Some competitions also require the rider to do a specific trick to win the major prize.
 One of the first snowboard competitions where Travis Rice attempted and landed a "double back flip backside 180" took place at the 2006 Red Bull Gap Session.